Bertrand Russell

 Co-authored with Alfred North Whitehead, Russell’s Principia Mathematica brought Issac Newton into the 20th century.
 Plus, BR was the first major thinker to throw a flag on ‘the calculus’.
 Discovered simultaneously by Newton and Leibniz c.
 1700, calculus was assumed to provide the ‘final answer’ to Zeno’s pesky paradoxes.
 It doesn’t!

-Now if a set cannot be an element of itself, then what appears to be a self-referential proposition is not even a proper proposition.
-Inconveniently however, the real World does not step aside, even for Bertrand Russell.
+So, Russell MacGyvers it!
+He adds an axiom now known as the Axiom of Foundation to Set Theory; it states that sets cannot be elements of themselves.
+Now if a set cannot be an element of itself, then what appears to be a self-referential proposition turns out to be a meaningless word salad.
+Inconveniently however, reality does not step aside, not even for Bertrand Russell.

 But Russell is unphased.
 If ‘Set A’ contains itself as an element, then ‘Set A’ cannot be a set after all.
-It may walk like a set and it talks like a set, but it cannot be a set.
+It may walk like a set and it talk like a set, but it cannot be a set.
 ‘Why?
 Because BR says so!’

 In his best imitation of a 1950’s parent, Russell stifles all dissent.
 Surprisingly, we, like cowed children fearing a smack, sheepishly comply.
 But if Set A is not a set, what is it?
-It’s a ‘class’, obviously…do try to keep up!
+It’s a ‘class’, obviously…do keep up!
 (If you have the feeling that you’re caught in an ‘Alice story’, you’re not wrong.)

 But ‘you cannot fool all of the people all of the time’ – A. Lincoln.
 From the get-go a few brave souls, living like Obi Whan Kabobi on the edge of civilization, dared to raise doubts.
 “I don’t see any clothes here, do you?”
 But it was not until the 1980s that Peter Aczel (PA) led a no holds barred assault on Russell…and vanquished him.

 Thanks to PA, we now understand that the Axiom of Foundation is not a necessary part of Set Theory, that we can get along just as well without it and open a huge new universe of possibility in the process.
 Aczel reformulated Set Theory to include self-referential sets without generating any contradiction.
-Sets that seemingly obey the Axiom of Foundation form a tiny subset of all sets.

-While we will not get into this today, I would argue that a Universe without self-reference could not exist at all or, if it did, it would be a lifeless wasteland (because what is ‘life’ but self-reference?).
-Genesis: “…the earth was without form or shape, with darkness over the abyss and a mighty wind sweeping over the waters.”
-That’s us, according to the Axiom of Foundation.
+I would argue that a Universe without self-reference could not exist at all or, if it did, it would be a lifeless wasteland (because what is ‘life’ but self-reference?).
+A single cell curates its contents, sustains its identity, and modifies its environment.
+It’s a recursive engine.

 In 1908 Russell stated the rule that held logic in thrall for nearly a century: “Whatever involves all of a collection must not be one of the collection.”
-And so, of course, Russell could not possibly be a Christian…and the Problem of Evil has nothing to do with it.
-Sorry, Bertrand!
-Next time around, “Know thyself!”

-Self-reflective sets are also recursive.
-The set acts on itself.
 Examples of recursive process abound in the stories and doctrines of Christianity.
 To cite just a few:

 “Love your neighbor as yourself.”
 (Mt.
 22: 40)

 “Whoever eats my flesh and drinks my blood remains in me and I in them.”
-(Jn: 6: 56) ➢ “Blessed are the merciful for they will obtain mercy.”
-(Mt.
-5: 7)
+(Jn: 6: 56)

-“Forgive us our trespasses as we forgive those who trespass against us.”
-(Mt.
-6: 12) ➢ “I am in my father, and you are in me, and I am in you.”
+“I am in my father, and you are in me, and I am in you.”
 (John 14: 20)

 M.C.
 Escher’s Drawing Hands (1948) depicts two hands sketching each other into existence, visually capturing the self-referential loop at the heart of logical paradox and the Incarnation.¹